 There’s a theory that as a civilization advances it inevitably becomes less violent.
 If an alien saw the movies we watch, it might beg to differ.
 Then again, it might be a Predator, a species advanced enough to travel the stars and can think of nothing better to do in them than traipse through action movies and kill, kill, kill.
 He provides the perfect opportunity to make a bad movie, and that’s sort of what John McTiernan did.
 He just made the best bad movie ever.

-The film proves it in an early scene where Dutch and Dillon (there’s also Mac, Blain, Billy, Hawkins, Poncho) greet each other by slapping their veiny arms in a death grip and arm-wrestling on air.
-If one of them was too weak they couldn’t be friends; there’s a minimum bicep circumference required to get in the club.
+The film proves it in an early scene where Dutch and Dillon (there’s also Mac, Blain, Billy, Hawkins, Poncho) greet each other by slapping their veiny arms and arm-wrestling on air.
+You get the sense that true friendship in their world is a matter of mutual muscle.
 Dutch (Schwarzenegger, whose first name is never worth typing) is stronger, though he thinks it wasn’t always so easy.
-“CIA got you been pushing too many pencils?” he says to Dillon (Carl Weathers), in that special way that Schwarzenegger has that makes it sound like no one wrote it.
-This is not good acting, and it’s also not worth criticizing: it’s bad acting at home in a movie that needs it in order to work right.
+“CIA got you been pushing too many pencils?” he says to Dillon (Carl Weathers), in that special way Schwarzenegger has that makes it sound like no one wrote it.
+This is not good acting, and it’s also not worth criticizing: it’s bad acting at home in a movie that needs it in order to work, or work out.
 Predator also has the famous “Get to the chopper!” line.
-Personally, I prefer it when Dutch follows up a stabbing with “Stick around,” partly because the camera has to break its pace to sweep over that sweet tooth-gap as he says it.
+Personally, I love it when Dutch follows up a stabbing with “Stick around,” partly because the camera has to break its pace to sweep over that sweet tooth-gap as he says it.
 It may be cheese, but it’s as gourmet as cheese gets.

 Masculinity always plays a central role in this kind of movie.
-The characters in Alien were victimized by it, and the men in The Thing (1982) clung to it for dear life, even as it failed them.
-Predator stands apart in that man-ness is the winning element, and not just in the sense that it comes out of Schwarzenegger’s every pore (it’s sometimes hard to tell which movies he likes and which are just a workout to him, or if those things are even separate).
-I’ve heard people say that Predator is an action film against masculinity, as it defaces a bunch of tough guys (“You’re bleeding” “Ain’t got time to bleed”) by making them pee their pants and die.
-But there’s a problem with that.
-By facing this particular enemy, the men are killed by a familiar element as opposed to a challenging one.
-Testosterone isn’t their downfall because being bested by the Predator means they are bested by cosmic masculinity.
-The learn, not that there’s more to life than pumping, but that they didn’t pump enough.
+The characters in Alien were victimized by it; the men in The Thing (1982) clung to it for dear life, even as it failed them.
+Predator stands apart when you realize that manliness is both the winning and the cautionary element, and not just in the sense that it comes out of Schwarzenegger’s every pore (it’s hard to tell which movies he likes and which are just a workout for him, or if those can even be separated).
+I’ve heard people say that Predator is an argument against masculinity since it defaces a bunch of tough guys (“You’re bleeding," someone says; “Ain’t got time to bleed," Blain replies, in a way that doesn't for a moment make you proud of him).
+It sends them careening towards the normal climax of an action movie and blows it out half-way through -- it asks what's left after those other films.
+Then it makes them pee their pants and die; the natural conclusion is that their manly defiance cost them their lives.

 They cling to their arm-wrestling and tobacco, their “get even” mentality and their guns.
-Here’s something sorely missing.
+Here’s something missing from the script.
 Dutch comes to a realization near the end that the Predator never kills unarmed people (“No sport,” he says).
 So get rid of the guns!
 There should have been a scene where Dutch has the idea to ditch the guns and his quaking squad mates can’t handle it.
 They’d die by literally sticking to their guns.
 Then it would be even more perfect when the Predator sees that Dutch is unarmed and takes off his shoulder cannon and mask.
 He circles him, roaring something horrible, an ideology from across the stars which I’d bet my left bicep translates exactly to, “Come at me bro.”

 Image is a screenshot from the film.